Fujifilm X-A10 vs Sony RX100 III

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-A10 and the Sony RX100 III.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A10 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is notably smaller (25 percent) than the Fujifilm X-A10.
 In this context, it is worth noting that neither the X-A10 nor the RX100 III are weather-sealed.